Who must withhold and pay WHT

 Non-resident company

 In Singapore, the tax residency of a company is determined by the place where the business is controlled and managed.
-Generally, a company is considered a Singapore tax resident if the control and management of the company is exercised in Singapore.
-A key factor in determining the control and management is the location of the company’s Board of Directors meetings where decisions on strategic matters, such as those on company policy and strategy, are made.
+If the control and management of the company is not exercised in Singapore, the company is considered a non-resident for tax purposes.

 Learn more about the Tax residence status of a company.